Efficient enumeration of maximal split subgraphs and induced sub-cographs and related classes: Cographs

 Cographs (see \cite{corneil}) can be constructed recursively using disjoint union and complement.
 Their characterisations are various and numerous: also known as $P_4$-free graphs, cographs benefit from a unique tree representation, the \emph{cotree}.
 Because of this, cographs can be recognised in linear time \cite{corneil-algo}.

 An \emph{induced sub-cograph} of $G$ is an induced subgraph that is also a cograph; and it is moreover maximal if it is inclusion-wise maximal among all induced sub-cographs of $G$.
-To the best of our knowledge, no polynomial delay algorithm is yet known for the enumeration of maximal induced sub-cographs of a graph.
-This is why we present enumeration algorithms for both maximal induced sub-cographs and minimal cograph deletions, relying on the same principle.
+To the best of our knowledge, no polynomial-delay algorithm is yet known for the enumeration of maximal induced sub-cographs of a graph.